EPENDYMOMA

 Ependymoma surgery to remove the tumor

 To remove as much of the ependymoma as feasible, the Southwest Scoliosis and Spine Institute Orthopedic Surgeons will conduct surgery.
-The aim is to remove the entire tumor, but occasionally the ependymoma lies close to delicate brain or spinal tissue, making it too dangerous.
+The aim is to remove the entire spinal tumor, but occasionally the ependymoma lies close to delicate spinal tissue, making it too dangerous.
 Your child might not need any further therapy if the entire tumor is removed during surgery.
 The neurosurgeon may suggest a different procedure to attempt to remove the remaining tumor if part of it is still present.
 For more aggressive cancers or in cases where the tumor cannot be completely removed, other therapies, such as radiation therapy, may be advised.

 Radiation therapy